TomasHubelbauer/hyperv/README.md

 ### Simulare keyboard and mouse as an easier alternative to unattended install

 https://stackoverflow.com/a/44764880/2715716

-### Consider downloading and using Rufus and NTLite to make bootable unattended ISO

 ### Patch the ISO or find another way to make the installation unattended